Windsor Central Wellness Initiative & Mindful SELF Program

 What does the Windsor Central Wellness Initiative address?

-The WCWI seeks to address rising levels of psychosocial stress experienced by today’s youth, due in part to pervasive digital media and pressing sociopolitical issues, including gun violence, political conflict, concerns about climate change, and around the current COVID-19 pandemic.
+The WCWI seeks to address rising levels of psychosocial stress experienced by today’s youth, due in part to pervasive digital media and pressing sociopolitical issues, including gun violence, political conflict, concerns about climate change, and the impact of the current COVID-19 pandemic.
 The American Psychological Association estimates that a majority of today’s Generation Z are burdened by high stress, which negatively impacts mental, physical, and emotional health.

 Over the next 3-4 years, the WCWI will build upon the success of the Mindful SELF program by providing interventions that address the challenges of traumatic stress.

 The Northeastern Family Institute (NFI) Trauma-informed Schools Program (TISP)

 This program utilizes the experts at the NFI Vermont Trauma-informed Schools Program (TISP) and aims to increase workforce knowledge about the effects of traumatic stress, improve wellness, increase knowledge and implementation of trauma-informed practices and school-wide strategies, and integrate a cultural and equity lens to reduce disparities that may exist in district practices.
 The multi-year plan is customized by David Melnick in collaboration with select school and community stakeholders.